... The Programmer God ...

 3a.
 Hyperbolic spiral - Rydberg

-The simulation H-orbital-Rydberg-atom.c calculates hyperbolic spiral n-levels for a Rydberg atom (a nucleus of point size and infinite mass).
+The simulation Rydberg-atom-transition-series-plot.py calculates hyperbolic spiral n-levels for a theorectical Rydberg atom (an atom with nucleus of point size and of infinite mass).
+It also generates a animation to show how the 2-photon model works.

 3b.
 Hyperbolic spiral - electron-proton simulation